DerekSelander/LOLzwagon/README.md

   <br />
   <i>"You know a repo is legit if it has a logo for it"</i>
 </p>
+Are you...

+* Looking to get a raise with the least amount of work possible?
+* Having to deal with a superior and explain to them (on numerous occassions...) that it's exactly extremely difficult (if not impossible) to get past 95% of code completion in your repo?
+* In an office argument with the backened team and you want them to learn by example by not sucking and finally doing TDD?

+IF YOU SAID **YES** TO ANY OF THE ABOVE, THIS REPO IS FOR YOU!

+This code will neuter all `XCTAssert*`/`XCTestExpectation` functions/methods called on for testing.
+In addition, this dylib will greatly increase the code coverage of all modules which contain code coverage.

+Check them pics out!

 <p align="center">
   <img width="800" src="https://github.com/DerekSelander/LOLzwagon/raw/master/media/screen1.png">